This post was updated on December 3, 2021

 The effects of this warming on iconic species such as polar bears are well-documented.
 Under the surface, though, the problem is no less urgent.
 Consider:

 - The production of algae — the foundation of the Arctic food web — depends on the presence of sea ice.
-As sea ice diminishes, algae diminishes, which has ripple effects on species from Arctic cod to seals, whales and bears.
+As sea ice diminishes, algae does too, causing a ripple effect on species from Arctic cod to seals, whales and polar bears.

-- Diminished sea ice results in the loss of vital habitat for seals, walruses, penguins, whales and other megafauna.
+- Dwindling sea ice results in the loss of vital habitat for seals, walruses, penguins, whales and other megafauna.

 - Sea ice is a critical habitat for Antarctic krill, the food source for many seabirds and mammals in the Southern Ocean.
-In recent years, as sea ice has diminished, Antarctic krill populations have declined, resulting in declines in the species dependent on the krill.
+As sea ice has receded in recent years, Antarctic krill populations have dropped, resulting in declines in the species that depend on the krill.

 What does this mean for us?
-Impacts to the Arctic cod fishery is having cascading effects, culminating in human-wildlife conflict, for one.
-A dramatic decrease in sea ice — and seafood — pushes polar bears toward coastal communities and hunting camps to find food, a nuisance and danger to people living there.
+Impacts to Arctic cod fisheries are having cascading effects, culminating in human-wildlife conflict and food insecurity.
+A dramatic decrease in sea ice — and seafood — pushes polar bears toward coastal communities and hunting camps to find food, bringing them into closer contact and potential conflict with people.

 3. Rising sea levels represent a slow, seemingly unstoppable threat